sarahgrc/WebApp_DataAnalysis/README.md

 You'll also learn how you can attract more people to your publications!

+## Documentation
+To see the documentation of the project :

 ## Technologies
 This project uses the following Python libraries and frameworks:
 - `matplotlib==3.9.3`